CodeYourFuture/fundamentals-blockly/exercises/arrays_sum.md

 1. From the Functions menu, select a <span class="blockname">"To <i>do something</i>"</span> block and change it "to <i>display the rolls</i>"
 2. Take all the display code you wrote in the previous step and move it inside this function.
 3. In the Functions menu, there is now a `display the rolls` block.
 You can us it as a replacement for the code you moved.
-That block will "call" the function you created (this means it will execute all the blocks inside that function).
+That block will **call** the function you created (this means it will execute all the blocks inside that function).
 You can replace the 2 other versions of your display code with the `display the rolls` block.
 4. Now you can add the logic that decides what to put into the `<span id="info">`.

 - Hint: You can calculate the sum of the array only once and store the result in a variable.